AGR-23/WaveHeaven/README.md

 python3 -m venv venv
 source venv/bin/activate
 ```
-- **Install Django:**
+- **Install requirements:**
-Since this project is built with Django, you need to install Django if it's not already installed.
+Since this project is built with Django, you need to install Django, and other things if it's not already installed.
 Run the following command:

 ```
-pip install django
+pip install -r requirements.txt
 ```
 ****